 Chicago Poems, by Carl Sandberg. \$1.30 net.
 Distinguished by its trenchant note of social criticism order.
-Carl Sandberg wrote the and by its vision of a better social famous "Billy Sunday" poem in The
+Carl Sandberg wrote the and by its vision of a better social famous "Billy Sunday" poem in The Masses.

 Anthology of Magazine Verse for 1915 and Year Book of American Poetry.
 Ed. by Wm.
-S. Braithwaite. \$1.50
+S. Braithwaite. \$1.50 net.

 Souls on Fifth, by Granville Barker.
 A satire on social life in Fifth Avenue as the author sees it.
-Frontis-\$1.00 net
+Frontispiece. \$1.00 net.

 -and Other Poets," by Louis Untermeyer, author of "Challenge," etc. \$1.25 net.
-The modern Parnassians, Frost, Masefield, Masters, Yeats, Amy Lowell, Noyes, Pound, "F. P. A.," etc., are the victims in this ir-reverent volume of mirth and thought provoking parodies.
+The modern Parnassians, Frost, Masefield, Masters, Yeats, Amy Lowell, Noyes, Pound, "F. P. A.," etc., are the victims in this irreverent volume of mirth and thought provoking parodies.

-My Marjonary, by Robert Carlton Brown of The Masses.
-Phantasy and verse, of distinct originality and personality.
-One of the few fesh notes sounded among American writers of to-day.
+My Marjonary, by Robert Carlton

+Brown of The Masses.
+Phantasy

+and verse, of distinct originality and

+personality.
+One of the few fesh

+notes sounded among American

+writers of to-day.
 Boards, net, \$1.

 Rhymes and Vowlymes, by Fuller Miller.
 "Readable, radical, liberal in thought, and all popular."-Portland Oregonian.
 "He has projected land Oregonian.
 "He has projected against the world a new form of futurist verse which he calls vowlymes."-S. F. Call.
-"The verse itymes.-S. F. Call.
 "The verse itself, like the preface, in which these forms and the plea for freedom from conventions is made, is revolutionary."-Oregan Journal.
 Cloth.
-60c.; leather, 80c.
+Oregan Journal.
+Cloth.
+6oc.; leather, 8oc.